Laws, Regulations, and Annotations

 Regulation 2461.
 Exemptions, Deductions, Credits, and Specific Applications of Tax.

-(b) Sales for Resale.
-The burden of proving that a sale of prepaid MTS is not at retail is upon the seller unless the seller timely takes in good faith a certificate from the purchaser that the prepaid MTS are purchased for resale.
-If timely taken in proper form as set forth in subdivision (b)(1)(A) and in good faith from a person who is engaged in the business of selling prepaid MTS and who holds a Prepaid MTS Account as required by Regulation 2460, Administration, the certificate relieves the seller from the duty of collecting the prepaid MTS surcharge and local charges.
+(a) Sales for Resale.
+The burden of proving that prepaid MTS was purchased for resale in the regular course of business is upon the seller unless the seller timely takes in good faith a certificate from the purchaser that the prepaid MTS is purchased for resale.
+It is rebuttably presumed that a purchase of prepaid MTS is for the purpose of resale in the regular course of business, if such a certificate is timely taken in proper form as set forth in subdivision (a)(1)(A) and in good faith from a person who is engaged in the business of selling prepaid MTS and has an emergency telephone account or a prepaid MTS account if the purchaser is required to register or has voluntarily registered with the Department pursuant to Regulation 2437 or 2460.
 A certificate will be considered timely if it is taken at any time before the seller bills the purchaser for the prepaid MTS, or any time within the seller's normal billing and payment cycle, or any time at or prior to delivery of the prepaid MTS to the purchaser.
 A resale certificate remains in effect until revoked in writing.

 (1) Form of Certificate.